boserup/laravel-time-weaver/readme.md

 ## Getting Started
 1. **Configure AWS Credentials:**
+   By default Laravel Time Weaver logs to CloudWatch.
    Set the following environment variables to configure AWS credentials:
     - `AWS_REGION`: Your AWS region.
     - `CLOUDWATCH_KEY`: Your CloudWatch access key.
     - `CLOUDWATCH_SECRET`: Your CloudWatch secret key.

 2. **Customize Metric Namespace:**
-   If you wish to change the default metric namespace from "LaravelTimeWeaver," set the `TIME_WEAVER_METRIC_NAMESPACE` environment variable.
+   If you wish to change the default metric namespace from "LaravelTimeWeaver," set the `TIME_WEAVER_CLOUDWATCH_METRIC_NAMESPACE` environment variable.

 3. **Adjust Metric Name:**
-   To modify the default metric name from "ExternalHttpResponseTime," set the `TIME_WEAVER_METRIC_NAME` environment variable.
+   To modify the default metric name from "ExternalHttpResponseTime," set the `TIME_WEAVER_CLOUDWATCH_METRIC_NAME` environment variable.

 4. **Toggle Logging for all hosts:**
    By default Laravel Time Weaver will log the response time for all outgoing requests.
 Toggle this behaviour by setting